Swan-7/fe-take-home-assesment/README.md

 # 2. Set up environment

-Create a .env file in the root (if it doesn't exist) and add:
+Create a .env file in the root and add:

 VITE_APP_BASE_PATH="/"